serokell/blog-posts/Haskell Parser Combinators/article.md

 lexeme = L.lexeme skipSpace
 ```

 Now you can use `lexeme` in each of the parsers, and they will automatically skip whitespace after their definitions.
-Note we also use `lexeme` before our first opening parenthesis, so we can skip space just after the `(`.
+Note that we also use `lexeme` before our first opening parenthesis, so we can skip space just after the `(`.

 ```hs
 sexp :: Parser (SExp, [SExp])